 “Gwen,” Sirius started, moving closer to her so she was forced to look up into his eyes.
 “Look.
 I…I’m really sorry I acted like that down there.
 We’ve talked about it, and I mean, it’s easy to do in theory, but when I’m actually face to face with that-”, he stopped short at the look on her face.

 “I mean...damn.
 Okay, it’s really hard to do when he’s actually there in person.
 He just…he just gets under my skin and makes it crawl and…it just takes all my willpower not to curse him into oblivion,” he finished quickly, watching for Gwen’s reaction.

 Gosh this guy was dreadful at apologies.
 She crossed her arms in front of her and raised her eyebrows.
 Sirius ran an agitated hand through his hair and clenched his jaw.
 Mmmm and it really brought out his jawline…but Gwen didn’t notice.
 Well, she did, but she ignored it.
 She was irritated with him.

 “Try again,” she said coldly.

-He let out an exasperated sigh and walked in a little circle before turning to face her again.
-He looked straight into her eyes, biting the inside of his cheek.
+He let out an exasperated sigh before looking straight into her eyes, biting the inside of his cheek.
 He blinked hard a couple times and started over.

 “Gwen, I’m sorry that I did the complete opposite of what I should have done.
 I’m sorry I did not act like the better man and stay calm.
 I should have been a more gracious host and not acted like a 10 year old.
-It’s just, that man
+It’s just, that man!
+He just-”

 Gwen held up her hand to silence him.
 Well, he gets credit for trying.